Aiven-Open/bigquery-connector-for-apache-kafka/README.md

 KCBQ_TEST_DATASET - the data set to use for the tests.

-KBCQ_TEST_PROJECT - the project o use for the tests.
+KBCQ_TEST_PROJECT - the project to use for the tests.